Pennsylvania Department of Health

 Observations:

-Based on a review of nurse staffing and resident census and staff interview, it was determined the facility failed to consistently provide minimum general nursing care hours to each resident daily on five out of the 7 days reviewed.
+Based on review of nurse staffing and resident census and staff interviews, it was determined the facility failed to consistently provide minimum general nursing care hours to each resident daily on seven out of the 7 days reviewed.

 Findings include:

-An interview with the Nursing Home Administrator (NHA) on April 9, 2025, at 12:05 PM, confirmed the facility failed to consistently provide minimum general nursing care hours to each resident daily.
+An interview with the Nursing Home Administrator on February 12, 2026, at 2:30 PM confirmed that the facility failed to consistently provide minimum general nursing care hours to each resident daily.

 P5640 Nursing Services